bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 **Avoid Word** though.
 It insists on replacing some characters with visually similar versions that are not understood by the Unix commands.

+If you want to work directly on the server, you can connect from a second terminal window.
+In one terminal window you can keep an open `nano`, where you write down your solutions.
+And in the other you would test out your commands.
+Alternatively, you can write everyting on your laptop, then later paste the text into nano on the server.

+Keep in mind that the *homework should be handed in from the server* however (more on this in the Git tutorial).

 ## 0.3.
 Quick note on command syntax for beginners